NguyenAndrew/mof-java/README.md

 A: A real world system should have 5 or less mocks constructor-injected or setter-injected.
 This functionality helps support older code bases.

 ## Changelog

+2.0.1- Hotfix for MockCoachRunnable to make it public instead of default

 2.0.0 - Removal of builders and replace MockCoach constructor with overloaded constructors